google/applied-machine-learning-intensive/v2/02_data/00_introduction_to_colab/slides.md

 structured document.
 The document can be executed, modified, and iterated on.

 Though you'll see many Jupyter notebooks that contain Python code, they aren't limited to Python.
-Jupyter supports many different 'kernels' which allow users a wide variety of choice in what languages and libraries they use.
+Jupyter supports many different 'kernels,' which allow users a wide variety of choice in what languages and libraries they use.
 In this course, we will use Python.

 Source: Google Copyright
 -->

 ---